Counseling Psychology & Psychological Clinical Science

 Note for the Fall 2025 application cycle:

 Unfortunately, the Department of Psychology’s Clinical/Counseling Ph.D. program will not be accepting any students for fall 2025 admission.
-We understand the time it takes to application for a Ph.D. program and so this decision came with careful consideration and with great difficulty.
+We understand the time it takes to apply for a Ph.D. program and so this decision came with careful consideration and with great difficulty.
 Our program is currently undergoing a transition from a Counseling Psychology training model to a Clinical Science training model.
 As a result, we will not be accepting new students into the Counseling Psychology and Clinical Science Program for the 2025-2026 academic year.
 We kindly ask prospective applicants not to submit applications for the upcoming academic cycle.
 If you have an application in process, please do not complete it or pay any associated fees.
 If you have already submitted the application, and paid the application fee, please contact Ginger Lacy-Gill for information about refunding your application fee.

 Substance Use Disorder Identification and Treatment (SUDIT) Certificate